Guilherme-G-Cadilhe/Filmpire/README.md

 <h3> 🧷 Menu Hamburguer ( Mobile Friendly )</h3>

 - On **Mobile** the Fixed Menu turns into a **Expanding and Responsive Menu Hamburguer with Avaliable Genres and Categories**.
-- Clicking on any of the Options refreshes the Movies and Closes the Menu
+- Clicking on any of the Options refreshes the Movies and Closes the Menu.
 <details>
 <summary> <b> Demonstration Gif </b> <i>(Click here to Expand it!)</i> </summary>
  <br>